How to Win a Criminal Appeal

 Trial Attorney’s Conflict of Interest

 Your trial attorney, whether a public defender or private defense counsel, owes you a duty of loyalty and professional care.
 They cannot represent effectively if they have a conflict of interest.
-If we discover your trial lawyer had a conflict of interest during your case, we will appeal on the basis of ineffective counsel.
+If your trial lawyer had a conflict of interest during your case, it may be possible to appeal on the basis of ineffective counsel.

 Undue Prejudiced by Pretrial or Trial Publicity

 You have the right to have an impartial jury decide your case.
 However, pre-trial media coverage in the county or federal district may have tainted the jury pool.
 When prospective jurors are likely prejudiced against you, then the judge should approve a motion for a change of venue.
-If we believe you were convicted by a jury that was unfairly prejudiced against you, then we will appeal.
+If you believe you were convicted by a jury that was unfairly prejudiced against you, then you may have grounds for an appeal.

 Improper Challenge of a Juror Due to Juror’s Race/Gender/etc. by Prosecutor

 Before trial, there is the voir dire process.
 This is the process through which the lawyers choose a jury from a pool of individuals.
 Both the defense counsel and prosecutor are given a number of peremptory challenges through which they can dismiss a potential juror without giving a reason.
-However, the defendant counsel can challenge a dismissal if it is based on a potential juror’s race, ethnicity, gender, religion, or other characteristics.
-We also can use this issue as a basis for appeal.
+However, the defense counsel can challenge a dismissal if it is based on a potential juror’s race, ethnicity, gender, religion, or other characteristics.
+You may also be able to use this issue as a basis for an appeal.

 Improper Ruling on Expert Testimony

 For experts to testify at trial, they must meet certain requirements.
-If the judge allows expert testimony from someone who does not satisfy the prerequisites or denies an expert for the defense who does satisfy them, then we will appeal.
+If the judge allows expert testimony from someone who does not satisfy the prerequisites or denies an expert for the defense who does satisfy them, then you may be able to appeal.

 Improper or Improperly Filled Out Jury Verdict Form